Was the Clean Power Plan Just Wiped Out?

-The Clean Power Plan was the subject of a Trump executive action, as you know by now.
+The Clean Power Plan (CPP) was the subject of a Trump executive action seeking to entirely eliminate the CPP, and the CPP's mandates for the reduction of GHGs, and other pollution asociated with fossil fuels.
+The CPP sought to clean up the energy generation sector in the United States through renewable energy and energy efficiency mandates.
 Without a doubt, this act by the current White House administration is a major attack on American’s clean air and water that we, in a first-world nation, have become accustomed to.
-The Trump administration is full of Climate Change deniers, who won’t even acknowledge that 2016 was the hottest year for the planet on record, and 9 of the last 10 years have also been the hottest years in history.
+The Trump administration is full of climate change deniers, who won’t even acknowledge that 9 of the last 10 years have been the hottest years in history.

 In addition to the Clean Power Plan, the Trump administration and Republican House have been busy dismantling EPA environmental regulations that protect air and water from polluting industries.
 However, there are a few caveats to these actions that deserve a closer look.